-More information and advice on the conditions in this part H are given in your tenancy support pack.
+More information and advice on the conditions in this Part are given in your Tenancy Support Pack.

 - a If we do not provide a caretaking service, you are responsible, with other tenants, for cleaning shared areas in the front, side and rear of your home.
 If you do not do this we will clean the shared areas and you will have to pay our costs. - b If you have a garden that only you and your household can use, you must keep it in a tidy and safe condition and free of rubbish and pests, so it does not become a health and safety risk or nuisance.
-If you fail to do this, we may carry out the necessary work and you will have to pay our costs.
+If you fail to do this, we may carry out the necessary work and you will have to pay our costs. - c You must make sure that any trees or hedges in your garden are kept at a reasonable height and do not cause a nuisance to your neighbours or passers by.

-- c You must make sure that any trees or hedges in your garden are kept at a reasonable height and do not cause a nuisance to your neighbours or passers by. - d You are responsible repairing fences between private gardens, We are responsible for repairing or replacing fences next to public roads, footpaths, alleyways or communal gardens. - e You must not remove, alter, replace or plant any hedge, fence or tree in your garden without first getting our written permission.
+- d You are responsible repairing fences between private gardens.
+We are responsible for repairing or replacing fences next to public roads, footpaths, alleyways or communal gardens.
+If you fail to do this, we may carry out the necessary work and you will have to pay our costs - e You must not remove, alter, replace or plant any hedge, fence or tree in your garden without first getting our written permission.
 We will refuse permission for large hedges and trees if we think they may cause or become a nuisance. - f Where we provide a caretaking service, we will be responsible for maintaining a clean and tidy environment.
-How often we visit each block will depend on whether you live on a large estate or small independent block. - g Where possible we will provide recycling facilities on our estates. - h You should not erect any sheds or any structure in the garden without receiving written permission from the local housing office.
-You must not allow anyone to live in a garden shed or structure in the garden. - i Where the property benefits from a driveway or carport, this should not be used for an dilapidated vehicle or other object that is an environmental eyesore.
+How often we visit each block will depend on whether you live on a large estate or small independent block. - g Where possible we will provide recycling facilities on our estates. - h You should not erect any sheds or any structure in the garden without receiving written permission from your housing officer.
+You must not allow anyone to live in a garden shed or structure in the garden.